Raptor 700 4×4

 Yamaha’s response is that they’ve been involved in sport 4x4s all along.
 In fact, they can actually claim to have invented this category nearly 20 years ago with their Wolverine 350.
 It evolved to a 450 in 2006, but still, in the horsepower department, it doesn’t make you think about high performance the way the other machines do.
 It’s time for Yamaha to bump that up a notch, or perhaps a whole bunch of notches—something that would cause hardcore performance riders to really take notice.
 The Raptor 700 is the king of sport quads, so what better than to make a 4×4 version of that?

 BUILDING A BIG-BORE SPORT 4X4

 The inside information we have through various sources does indicate that Yamaha already has several big-bore sport 4×4 proto types in the works.
-Whether they’re calling it a Raptor 4×4, a Wolverine 700 or something new is not known, but it doesn’t really matter at this point.
+Whether they’re calling it a Raptor 4×4, or something new is not known, but it doesn’t really matter at this point.
 For now, we’re going to refer to it as a Raptor 4×4 and speculate on what mechanical features it’s likely to have.
 It shouldn’t be tough to run a driveshaft forward from the Raptor’s engine since it’s very similar to the Grizzly’s engine.
 The question is if it will retain the chain drive to the rear or have a shaft system there as well.
 That could be based on whether the Raptor 4×4 keeps the swing arm and straight-axle design, or switches to independent suspension in the rear like the Grizzly.
 From a sport-riding point of view, straight axles provide flatter cornering, but limit ground clearance for ruts and mud.
 The word is, Yamaha has prototypes of both styles being tested, so it’s not a given on which one they’ll go with.

 FLOAT LIKE A BUTTERFLY